 Throughout Asia and the Pacific we work with forums and networks to amplify women’s voices and experiences on the global stage.

 A key part of our work is leveraging these alliances to ensure the voices of women in Asia and the Pacific are heard in the corridors of power.
-We work with and mobilise women from the region to attend global forums such as the Commission on the Status of Women in New York, and seek their input in Australia when Pacific voices are missing from key debates.
+We work with and mobilise women from the region to attend global forums such as the Commission on the Status of Women in New York, Women Deliver 2023 in Kigali, and seek their input in Australia when Pacific voices are missing from key debates.